Xinying777/laundry_reservation_system/README.md

 - Student ID: `demo`, Password: `demo`
 - Student ID: `123123`, Password: `password`
 - Student ID: `456789`, Password: `student123`

+**Or create your own account:**
+- Click "Sign up here" on the login page
+- Fill in your student information (Student ID, name, email, password)
+- Phone number is optional
+- After successful registration, you can log in with your new credentials

 ## Technology Stack